 After taking down our (really ugly) shelving unit, we shopped the “leftover wood section” at our local hardware store and bought two pieces of wood for $1.90… total.
 Instead of spending money on shelf brackets, we spray painted corner braces and used them instead.
 The total cost of this added shelving was $10.50.

 Last week, I shared this rustic ladder addition.
 I love the weathered barnwood with the twine accents, but it was definitely plain.
 I bought a few accessories this week, and if you are following on Instagram, you already got a sneak peek.
 Here’s what it looks like now.

-Our poor mirror was so plain, so last week, my husband created a frame out of barnwood, and got it installed.
-Love how it turned out!
+Our poor mirror was so plain, so last week we framed the mirror and I love how it turned out!

 I started out with the idea of framing some free botanical printables I found on Pinterest, but when they printed, the coloring was really weird, and I was not loving them.
 I decided to keep searching my Pinterest Printables Board and found a few hymn lyrics that I liked; but when printed, they didn’t look cohesive.
 Time to try something on my own.
 I played around in PicMonkey, and found a font that was perfect.
 I ended up going simple, and I love them.

 Here are a few more before and afters…

 The only thing that didn’t get done was the addition of a towel hook under the shelves.
 I actually have everything I need to make it (a pallet I got free from a Facebook group and a hook I removed from our cleaning closet makeover), but time just didn’t allow for it.

 Last week, I had spent a total of $51.18.
 Let’s take a look at this week’s purchases.